 3. Sub-bitstream extraction process for the target sub-pictures, with the solutions to address the items 1 and 2.

 JVET-Q0285 (On adaptation parameter set identification) and JVET-Q0281 (Independently coded regions output window SEI message) are proposed in this meeting, to address the items 1 and 2, respectively.
 This contribution proposes the third item, the sub-picture extraction process from the bitstream, utilizing JVET-Q0285 and JVET-Q0281.

+JVET-Q0379 AhG9: On the position of APS IDs in Picture Header [G. Laroche, N. Ouedraogo, P. Onno (Canon)]

+This contribution proposes to move the syntax elements related to the APS ID at an early stage of the Picture header and Slice header.
+The aim of this proposed modification is to reduce the parsing complexity for some streaming applications that need to track the APS ID in the Picture header and Slice header to remove unused APS.

+The proposed modification has no impact on the BDR performance.

 JVET-Q0397 AHG12: On subpicture extraction [R. Skupin, Y. Sanchez, K. Sühring, T. Schierl (HHI)]